IronBranded/Microsoft-Defensive-Cloud-Atlas/README.md

 ## Caveats & Disclaimer

 - License inclusions and feature availability are based on Microsoft service descriptions and licensing documentation as of **March 2026**.
-Microsoft regularly updates what is included in each SKU — always verify against current Microsoft documentation before making procurement decisions.
+Microsoft regularly updates what is included in each SKU. *ALWAYS* verify against current Microsoft documentation before making procurement decisions.
 - Retention periods are defaults.
 Many can be extended via policy (Legal Hold, Audit Retention Policy, Sentinel archive tier).
 Some have hard caps that cannot be extended.
 - This tool does not constitute legal or compliance advice.
-- Sentinel is **not included** in any M365 or O365 bundle — it is always a separate billable workspace.
+- Sentinel is **not included** in any M365 or O365 bundle.
+It is always a separate billable workspace.
 - Defender for Cloud (MDFC) is Azure-native and separately licensed from Defender XDR.

 ---